akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 ### Configuration per binding

-By default the configuration for the Jackson serializers and their `ObjectMapper`s is defined in the `akka.serialization.jackson` section.
+By default the configuration for the Jackson serializers and their [ObjectMapper](https://javadoc.io/doc/com.fasterxml.jackson.core/jackson-databind/latest/com/fasterxml/jackson/databind/ObjectMapper.html)s is defined in the `akka.serialization.jackson` section.
 It is possible to override that configuration in a more specific `akka.serialization.jackson.<binding name>` section.